Communication studies: Scope and topics

 Communication studies integrates aspects of both social sciences and the humanities.
 As a social science, the discipline overlaps with sociology, psychology, anthropology, biology, political science, economics, and public policy.
 From a humanities perspective, communication is concerned with rhetoric and persuasion (traditional graduate programs in communication studies trace their history to the rhetoricians of Ancient Greece).
 Humanities approaches to communication often overlap with history, philosophy, English, and cultural studies.

 Communication research informs politicians and policy makers, educators, strategists, legislators, business magnates, managers, social workers, non-governmental organizations, non-profit organizations, and people interested in resolving communication issues in general.
 There is often a great deal of crossover between social research, cultural research, market research, and other statistical fields.

-Recent critiques have been made about the homogeneity of communication scholarship.
+Recent critiques have focused on the homogeneity of communication scholarship.
 For example, Chakravartty, et al. (2018) find that white scholars comprise the vast majority of publications, citations, and editorial positions.
-From a post-colonial point of view, this state is problematic because communication studies engages with a wide range of social justice concerns.
+From a post-colonial perspective, this state is problematic because communication studies engage with a wide range of social justice concerns.

 Business

 Business communication emerged as a field of study in the late 20th century, due to the centrality of communication within business relationships.
-The scope of the field is difficult to define because of the various ways in which communication is used between employers, employees, consumers, and brands.
+The scope of the field is difficult to define because communication is used in various ways among employers, employees, consumers, and brands.
 Because of this, the focus of the field is usually placed on the demands of employers, which is more universally understood by the revision of the American Assembly of Collegiate Schools of business standards to emphasize written and oral communication as an important characteristic in the curriculum.
 Business communication studies, therefore, revolve around the ever changing aspects of written and oral communication directly related to the field of business.
-Implementation of modern business communication curriculums are enhancing the study of business communication as a whole, while further preparing those to be able to effectively communicate in the business community.
+Implementation of modern business communication curriculums are enhancing the study of business communication as a whole, while further preparing those to be able to communicate in the business community effectively.